 However, for a large segment of the seller community, Amazon advertising is often a confusing puzzle that they struggle to leverage effectively.

-The Entourage Amazon Ads Playbook Series has been created to help sellers of all experience levels by simplifying how to successfully advertise on Amazon.
+The Entourage Playbook Series for Amazon Advertising has been created to help sellers of all experience levels by simplifying how to successfully advertise on Amazon.

 In today’s blog, you’ll learn three core fundamentals of Amazon advertising:

 If you know these three things, you can set up any campaign in the Playbook Series to begin marketing like a mega-brand, even if you’re on a budget.

 Amazon Advertising features three different ad types, which include: Sponsored Products, Sponsored Brands and Sponsored Display.

 Sponsored Products – are pay-per-click advertising campaigns, that use keyword and product targeting to advertise individual products.

 Sellers may use automatic campaigns to allow Amazon to automatically target relevant search terms.
 Sellers can also manually target keywords in various match types to connect to customer search terms.

 Sellers have the option of choosing from Exact, Phrase, or Broad match types.
 Sellers can also set a daily budget, as well as the campaign duration.
 The campaign can be paused at any time, but it must run for at least 1 day.

 Due to their prime position in search results, Sponsored Products Ads help to attract online shoppers.
 They encourage these shoppers in the later stages of the Customer Buying Cycle to purchase the seller’s product(s).